binance/binance-spot-api-docs/testnet/web-socket-api.md

 }
 ```

-Places an OTOCO.
+Place an OTOCO.

 * An OTOCO (One-Triggers-One-Cancels-the-Other) is an order list comprised of 3 orders.
 * The first order is called the **working order** and must be `LIMIT` or `LIMIT_MAKER`.
 Initially, only the working order goes on the order book.
-  * The behavior of the working order is the same as the [OTO](#new-order-list---oto-trade).
+  * The behavior of the working order is the same as the [OTO](#place-new-order-list---oto-trade).
 * OTOCO has 2 pending orders (pending above and pending below), forming an OCO pair.
 The pending orders are only placed on the order book when the working order gets **fully filled**.
-    * The rules of the pending above and pending below follow the same rules as the [Order List OCO](#new-order-list---oco-trade).
 * OTOCOs add **3 orders** to the unfilled order count, `EXCHANGE_MAX_NUM_ORDERS` filter, and `MAX_NUM_ORDERS` filter.

 **Weight:** 1